 The Glow in the Dark Marble Run is another great STEAM toy.

 Marble runs are another fabulous toy that allow for endless configurations and no feedback, except the joy of watching your marble travel from the top to the bottom.
 When the fun of that wears off, kids just tear it down and build something different.
+Of all the educational toys and games, marble runs of any kind rank high on my list.

 Even as an adult, I think it’s pretty entertaining to join them, and we’re planning to add new pieces at the next birthday.
 This marble run has an extra special glow-in-the-dark feature.
 The kids have had fun building in the closet and then turning off the lights to watch the marbles slide down the track.
 Another great thing about this toy is that my 2.5 year old son can just repeatedly roll the marbles down and find joy, while my 5 year old daughter loves actually building the tracks.